Love and Rockets X: Reception and legacy

-On its release, reviewer Anne Rubenstein praised Love and Rockets X for expanding the "aesthetic possibilities of the graphic narrative"; she recommended it as a starting point for new Love and Rockets readers daunted by the complexity of the earlier stories, and called it "as essential as the rest of the Hernandez canon".
+On its release, reviewer Anne Rubenstein praised Love and Rockets X for expanding the "aesthetic possibilities of the graphic narrative"; she recommended it as a starting point for new Love and Rockets readers daunted by the complexity of the earlier stories, and called it "as essential as the rest of the Hernández canon".
 Comics critic R. Fiore placed Love and Rockets X 7th on his list of best English non-strip comics of the 1990s.
-He calls it "a comics equivalent of a Victor Hugo-style social novel" and praises Hernandez for successfully interweaving so many of the quasi-isolated ethnic social milieus of Los Angeles into one narrative, though he found weakness in Hernandez's grasp of their various speech patterns and suggested actual South Americans would have been more appropriate to the real political background than the fictional Palomarians.
+He calls it "a comics equivalent of a Victor Hugo-style social novel" and praises Hernández for successfully interweaving so many of the quasi-isolated ethnic social milieus of Los Angeles into one narrative, though he found weakness in Hernández's grasp of their various speech patterns and suggested actual South Americans would have been more appropriate to the real political background than the fictional Palomarians.
 Reviewer Tom Knapp considered the work "confusing" and "one of the low points" in the Love and Rockets series.

 Douglas Wolk called Love and Rockets X "the prime example of Gilbert's fascinations as a storyteller".
-F. Vance Neill saw it as an early example of Hernandez's concern with "the values of trust, loyalty, honesty, and community" and "the consequences of failing to adhere to these values" that he explored later in works such as Speak of the Devil (2008) and The Troublemakers (2009).
-The story's Los Angeles setting anticipated that of Hernandez's post-Palomar stories featuring Luba and her family.
+F. Vance Neill saw it as an early example of Hernández's concern with "the values of trust, loyalty, honesty, and community" and "the consequences of failing to adhere to these values" that he explored later in works such as Speak of the Devil (2008) and The Troublemakers (2009).
+The story's Los Angeles setting anticipated that of Hernández's post-Palomar stories featuring Luba and her family.